gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Diagnostics/Gapotchenko.FX.Diagnostics.CommandLine/README.md

 ## CommandLineBuilder

-`CommandLineBuilder` class provided by `Gapotchenko.FX.Diagnostics.CommandLine` allows you to build a command line dynamically on the fly.
+`CommandLineBuilder` class allows you to dynamically build a command line.
 It provides the built-in support for characters than need escaping.

 Semantically `CommandLineBuilder` is similar to the well-known `StringBuilder` class: